hung0125/ShuffleEnDecryptor/README.md

 # ShuffleEnDecryptor
-Improved version of caesar cipher encryption for plain text files.
+Using shuffle cipher encryption algorithm for plain text files.

 **1. This script requires python3 or above.**<br/>
 **2. This script reads files in UTF-8 encoding by default (V2 auto detects utf-8/16/32)**<br/>